The Commonplace

 0.05

 Critical enablers for successful ISP adoption include executive sponsorship, cross-functional processes, data quality/governance, shared KPIs, and continuous learning cycles.
-Adoption Rate positive medium successful ISP adoption and subsequent performance improvements
+Adoption Rate positive successful ISP adoption and subsequent performance improvements

 n=5